SiliconDreamArtists/SDA.Codex/README.md

 ## 🧾 License

-This repository is released under the MIT License with Sovereign Attribution.
-See `LICENSE.md` for terms.
+This repository is released under the Creative Commons Attribution 4.0 International License, with Sovereign Attribution.
+See 'LICENSE.md' for usage terms and attribution format.

 ---